metaborg/documentation/source/core/start.rst

   String nablContents = spoofax.sourceTextService.text(nablFile);
   ISpoofaxInputUnit input = spoofax.unitService.inputUnit(nablFile, nablContents, nabl, null);

+The `res file system <https://commons.apache.org/proper/commons-vfs/filesystems.html#res>`_ can be used to resolve files on the classpath.
 The catch clause must also be extended with :java:ref:`java.io.IOException` to handle the case where the text for the NaBL file cannot be retrieved::

   } catch(MetaborgException | IOException e) {